All About Baby Ear Infection and Chronic Ear Infections in Kids

 Type 2 - Otitis media with effusion

 Otitis media with effusion or OME, is a build up of fluid in the middle ear without signs and symptoms of acute infection (pain, redness of the eardrum, pus, and fever).
-OME is more common than AOM, and may be caused by viral upper respiratory infections, allergies, or exposure to irritants (such as cigarette smoke).
-The build up of fluid in the middle ear does not usually cause pain and almost always goes away on its own.
+OME is more common than AOM, and may be caused by viral upper respiratory infections, allergies, or exposure to irritants (i.e. cigarette smoke).
+The build up of middle ear flid does not usually cause pain and almost always goes away on its own.
 OME will not usually benefit from antibiotic treatment.

-Otitis externa, more commonly known as Swimmer's Ear, is an infection of the ear and/or outer ear canal.
-It can cause the ear to itch or become red and swollen so that touching of or pressure on the ear is very painful.
+Swimmer's Ear is a commonly occurring ear-infection of the ear or its outer ear canal.
+It can cause the ear to itch or become red and swollen so touching the ear or pressure on the ear is very painful.
 There may also be pus that drains from the ear.
-Antibiotics are usually needed to treat otitis externa.
-For more information about symptoms, treatment, causes, and prevention of Swimmer's Ear.
+Antibiotics are often needed to treat swimmers-ear: a.k.a. otitis externa.
+We have more information about symptoms, treatment, causes, and prevention of Swimmer's Ear.

 What Causes an Ear Infection?

 An ear infection usually is caused by bacteria and often begins after a child has a sore throat, cold, or other upper respiratory infection.
-If the upper respiratory infection is bacterial, these same bacteria may spread to the middle ear; if the upper respiratory infection is caused by a virus, such as a cold, bacteria may be drawn to the microbe-friendly environment and move into the middle ear as a secondary infection.
-Because of the infection, fluid builds up behind the eardrum.
+If the upper respiratory infection is bacterial, these same bacteria may spread to the middle ear; if the upper respiratory infection is caused by a virus, such as a cold, bacteria may be drawn to the microbe-friendly environment and move to middle ear as a secondary infection.
+Dur to the ear-infection, fluid builds up behind the eardrum.

 The middle ear which is where ear infections occur is located between the eardrum and the inner ear.
 Within the middle ear are three tiny bones called the malleus, incus, and stapes that transmit sound vibrations from the eardrum to the inner ear.
 The bones of the middle ear are surrounded by air.